mykhatilo-vlad/extend-woo-myaccount-page/README.md

 # WP My Product Webspark

+- you have to have woocommerce plugin installed.
 - download the repository as zip.
 - got to your website admin: Plugins -> Add New Plugin.
 - click Upload Plugin and select downloaded zip.